Data on the situation in Palestine

 • Ask for your University to disclose and divest their investments in companies and organisations linked to Israel and associated or supporting the war in Gaza.
 The Boycott, Divestment, Sanctions (BDS) movement has a list of companies that are profiting out of the genocide in Gaza, and you can use that list to stop consuming their products or services.

-• Donate to Operation Olive Branch or Crips for eSims for Gaza
+• Donate to Operation Olive Branch, Crips for eSims for Gaza or World Federation of the Deaf.

 • If you are aware or have any evidence of war crimes, please submit the evidence to the International Criminal Court.
 Videos and images shared through social media by soldiers can be submitted as evidence.